The 2035 ban on new petrol and diesel cars – the ultimate guide

 What are the rules around hybrid vehicles?

-Former Prime Minister Boris Johnson announced previously that only hybrids capable of travelling a substantial distance without emitting carbon from the tailpipe would be allowed for sale between 2030 and 2035.
 This meant that mild hybrids would need to be phased out, and plug-in hybrid models would need to extend their electric driving range by 2030.
-However, at the current time, nothing has been stated about how the new 2035 date will play out for hybrids.
+However, at the time of writing, nothing has been confirmed about how the new 2035 date will play out for hybrids.

 Will I be able to buy a second-hand petrol or diesel car after 2035?